Deejo Knife Review

 - 1 star: 7%

-Needing some more information, we headed to an in-depth Deejo Knife review on a blog called Charlie Trotters.
+Needing some more information, I headed to an in-depth Deejo Knife review on a blog called Charlie Trotters.

 The review assessed the knife from handle to tip, remarking on the quality locking mechanism and variety of sizes from the Deejo 15g knife to the 37g.

-To see if we could find out more about the build of the Deejo wood knife, we headed to Arizona Hiker’s Guide, a hiking tips and gear review blog.
+To see if I could find out more about the build of the Deejo wood knife, I headed to Arizona Hiker’s Guide, a hiking tips and gear review blog.

 Some points the review mentioned about the Deejo Juniper Knife: